zakymaky8/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-I game built on the guidance of TOP
+A game built on the guidance of TOP